fb-pixel

 There are probably more reasons to love this recipe than are listed below, but here are a few of the most important:

-• Delicious – Have you ever wondered why the ranch dressing from restaurants tastes just a little bit better than what you can buy from the store?
-It’s all about the dairy!
+• Delicious - Have you ever wondered why the ranch dressing from restaurants tastes just a little bit better than what you can buy from the store?
+It's all about the quality ingredients you’ll find in this recipe.

-• Probiotic – Not only does the cultured buttermilk extend the shelf life, but it also adds beneficial bacteria in each bite!
-That’s a ranch dressing this mom can get behind!
+• Probiotic - Not only does the cultured buttermilk extend the shelf life, but all cultured dairy has beneficial bacteria in each bite!
+That's a ranch dressing this mom can get behind!

 • Whole Food Ingredients - Just a glance at most store-bought ranch dressings will leave you feeling confused, especially when you can make it from scratch with just a few pantry staples.
 Knowing all the ingredients in this condiment makes me feel better that it's truly a healthy snack for my family.

-• High-Protein – Use homemade yogurt (or Greek yogurt for higher protein) for a probiotic treat that packs a little extra protein.
+• No Sour Cream - Use yogurt (we love this Instant Pot yogurt recipe) for a probiotic treat that packs a little extra protein.
 You can thin with milk to get the desired consistency.

 • Basic Ranch - A basic ranch dressing is made with mayonnaise and sour cream, then thinned with lemon juice and a splash of milk.
 It's very similar to the classic buttermilk but lacks those probiotics.